 People’s lives aren’t yours to worry about unless that person is close to you and wants the best for them.
 However, if you’re constantly tracking everyone’s lives and judging them about it, Redditors said that it might be time to get a life.

 One person shared, “Very many people have been bothered by the fact that I don’t drink or smoke.
 Not sure why it riles people up so much.”

 Another Redditor added, “Worrying about what other people might be thinking.”

-A third also shared, “Omg one of my close friend does this all the time I really like everything about her except this and I hate listening her judge about others all the time.”
+A third also shared, “Omg, one of my close friends does this all the time.
+I really like everything about her except this, and I hate listening her judge about others all the time.”

 25 Extraordinary Sequels and Remakes That Outshine the Originals